Qiskit/RFCs/text/###-v2-provider-interface.md

 come up with something better.

 ## Questions
-- What's the exact interface we should use for v2?
-We want native terra objects for everything, but the exact details of what that API looks like is open ended right now.

 ## Future Extensions
 Once we've decoupled the providers interface and the IQX API and implemented